kubernetes/test-infra/triage/README.md

 the results in JSON format, parses them, and displays them.

+## Usage

+Triage summarization is generally run via `update_summaries.sh`, which downloads the input files in the correct format and passes them automatically to `triage`.
+(File formats are listed below.)
+However, summarization can be run directly with the following flags:
+- `builds`: a path to a JSON file containing build information
+- `tests`: a space-delimited series of paths to file containing test informatiob
+- `previous` (optional): a path to a previous output which can be used to maintain consistent cluster IDs
+- `owners` (optional): a path to a file that maps SIGs to the labels they own (see [Methodology](#methodology));
+  no longer used as labels are read straight from test names
+- `output` (optional): the path to where the output should be written to; defaults to `./failure_data.json`
+- `outputSlices` (optional): a pattern to be used when outputting slices, if desired (see [Methodology](#methodology)); e.g. `slices/failure_data_PREFIX.json`, where `PREFIX` will be replaced with some identifier

+The web page can be accessed at https://go.k8s.io/triage with the following options:
+- `Date`: defaults to "today"; note that all usages of "today" on the page refer to the currently set date
+- `Show clusters for SIG`: filter results by the SIG assigned to the majority of the tests; allows multi-select
+- `Include results from`: toggle between CI tests, PR tests, or both
+- `Sort by`: basic sorting
+- `Include filter`/`Exclude filter`: advanced regex filtering by field

 ## Go Packages

 Package `berghelroach` contains a modified Levenshtein distance formula.
 Its only export is a `Dist()` function.